 Alvin joined Watsi on December 29th, 2014.
-Five years ago, Alvin became the 864th member to automatically support a new Watsi patient every month.
-Since then, 5,608 more people have become monthly donors!
-Alvin's most recent donation traveled 8,700 miles to support Sifa, a three-month-old from Tanzania, to fund surgery for his spina bifida condition.
+Six years ago, Alvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alvin's most recent donation traveled 8,200 miles to support Nuriya, a loving toddler from Ethiopia, to fund corrective surgery so he can enjoy playing with his family.

 Sifa is a baby from Tanzania.
 Sifa is a three months old baby boy and the youngest child in a family of four children.
 Sifa's parents come from the central part of Tanzania where most people depend on farming for their living.
 His parents own a small piece of land from which they are able to grow maize and sunflowers.
 Their income is not much and barely enough to support their family.
 Sifa was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
 Without treatment, Sifa is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,015 to cover the cost of Sifa's spina bifida closure surgery.
 The procedure is scheduled to take place on August 24th.
 This procedure will hopefully spare Sifa from the risks associated with his condition, allowing him to grow and develop along a healthy trajectory.
 Sifa’s mother says, “Please help my son."